"Feeling that I was Collaborating with Them:" A 20-year Scoping Review of Social Virtual Reality Leveraging Collaboration: Results

-Two articles examined closely coupled collaborative tasks that required users to coordinate in real-time by synchronizing and sequentially manipulating shared objects \cite{roberts2005supporting,garcia2008enhancing}.
+Previous research has closely examined coupled collaborative tasks that required users to coordinate in real-time by synchronizing and sequentially manipulating shared objects \cite{otto2006review,roberts2005supporting,roberts2004supporting,garcia2008enhancing}.
 Roberts et al. \cite{roberts2005supporting} designed a Gazebo-building task in which participants had to pass, plan, and co-assemble components in real-time.
-Garcia et al. \cite{garcia2008enhancing} addressed the technical challenges in network consistency and inconsistent feedback synchronization across users in VR by introducing visual cues---such as arrows and fall indicators---that helped participants anticipate object behavior and reduced errors during their interactions.
+Garcia et al. \cite{garcia2008enhancing} addressed the technical challenges of network consistency and inconsistent feedback synchronization across users in VR by introducing visual cues---such as arrows and fall indicators---that helped participants anticipate object behavior and reduce errors during their interactions.

-Other articles emphasized the importance of tool accessibility and ease of use for effective collaboration in Social VR.
-While certain features in VR (e.g., sticky notes, drawing tools) supported brainstorming and shared design tasks, platform-specific constraints (e.g., restricted permissions, complex setup processes) often hindered the collaboration experience \cite{osborne2023being}.
+Other articles emphasized the importance of tool accessibility and ease of use for effective collaboration in Social VR \cite{rasch2024just,osborne2023being,dos2011collaborative}.
+While certain features in VR (e.g., sticky notes, drawing tools) supported brainstorming and shared design tasks, platform-specific constraints (e.g., restricted permissions, complex setup processes) often hindered the collaboration experience \cite{osborne2023being,dos2011collaborative,nguyen2017collavr,argelaguet2011see}.
 Osborne et al. \cite{osborne2023being} noted that AltspaceVR provided relatively few built-in tools for groups and frequently relied on external software, which sometimes disrupted users' interaction flow.
-Complementing these results, Dey et al. \cite{dey2024social} underscored how direct interaction with virtual objects in Social VR enhances immersion, making the workspace feel more tangible.
+Complementing these results, Dey et al. \cite{dey2024social} underscored how direct interaction with virtual objects in Social VR enhances the sense of presence, making the workspace feel more tangible.
 Their findings suggest that physical engagement with virtual tools not only aids task performance but also strengthens users' sense of connection to the team and the task \cite{dey2024social}.